Tyler Stephenson Preview, Player Props: Reds vs. Angels

 Tyler Stephenson At The Plate

-- Stephenson is batting .247 with 14 doubles, a triple, nine home runs and 43 walks.
+- Stephenson is hitting .247 with 14 doubles, a triple, nine home runs and 43 walks.

 - Stephenson enters this game on a four-game hitting streak.
 During his last games, he's hitting .286 with one homer.

-- In 40 of 108 games this season, he has scored, and eight of those games included multiple runs.
+- In 37% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (7.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.